About This Program

 Pam Negrin’s artwork includes embroidery, drawing, collage, printmaking and assemblage.
 Her residencies transform classrooms into creative and collaborative handwork studios.
 Pam worked for ten years at Kaleidoscope, a children’s art center in Kansas City that is a philanthropic project of Hallmark Cards, Inc. and Crayola.
 Here in Maryland, she has team-taught visual arts-integrated residencies with classroom teachers for the last 7 years.
 She has dual degrees: a BFA from the Maryland Institute College of Art and a BS from Carnegie Mellon University.

-In this workshop, participants will learn and practice strategies for integrating the art form of embroidery in to their classrooms, create their own embroidered doodle cloth or mini-sampler of fun and accessible stitches, brainstorm for curriculum connections, and engage in collaborative embroidery — “stitching bee” style!
+In the Collaborative Embroidery workshop, participants will learn and practice strategies for integrating the art form of embroidery in to their classrooms, create their own embroidered doodle cloth or mini-sampler of fun and accessible stitches, brainstorm for curriculum connections, and engage in collaborative embroidery — “stitching bee” style!

 –Have fun and get creative with a hands-on embroidery project